 The approach to treating someone who has abused Lyrica follows the approach for individuals who abuse opioids or benzodiazepines.

-- A formal substance use disorder therapy program (with group and individual therapy) is the foundation of ongoing treatment.
+- A formal therapy program for substance use disorder (with group and individual therapy) is the foundation of ongoing treatment

 - Co-occurring psychological disorders and substance abuse issues would be treated simultaneously.